lensvol/fl-mystery-sorter/README.md

 3. Open **opera:extensions** page.
 4. Enable "Developer Mode" (top right corner).
 6. Click **Load unpacked** and select the folder where you unzipped the file.

-## TODO

-* Button for dumping IDs into JSON
-* Automatic upload of IDs to corresponding Wiki pages